php-repos/phpkg-documentations/add-command.md

 ## Usage

-Adding a package to your application using Saeghe `add` command is very easy.
+Adding a package to your application using the `add` command is very easy.
-You only need to provide a path to your desired package and Saeghe adds that package to your application.
+You only need to provide a path to your desired package, and it adds that package to your application.

 The path can be an HTTPS path or SSH path to the package.